1 February 2019

-You probably have a wireless internet network at home, also known as Wi-Fi.
-This means you can connect a whole series of devices to the internet without needing any cables.
-This type of wireless network is very widely used nowadays.
-But how can you ensure it is fully secure?
+You probably use a wireless internet network at home, also known as Wi-Fi.
+This means you can connect a series of devices to the internet without needing any cables.
+This type of network is very widely used nowadays.
+But how do you ensure it is safe?

 Secure your wireless network: follow the steps

 Ever more devices are connected to the internet: computers, phones, tablets, televisions, cars, etc. Securing your wireless network is therefore essential.
 Yes, but how?
 Follow these steps.